 We are actively studying the molecular mechanisms mediating drug resistance in melanoma.
-Our team is particularly interested in the role of the RAF/MEK/ERK pathway as therapeutic target and the mechanisms underlying resistance to inhibitors that block these signaling cascades.
-Our research is currently focused on 3 interrelated projects:
+Our team is particularly interested in the role of the RAF/MEK and PI3K/mTOR pathways as therapeutic targets and the mechanisms underlying resistance to inhibitors that block these signaling networks.
+Our research is currently focused on 2 interrelated projects:

-We have developed laboratory models that show how melanoma gains resistance to BRAF inhibitors.
-Using these models, we have recently demonstrated that melanoma cells treated with RAF inhibitors find a way to bypass the effects of the drugs by activating alternative signaling pathways.
-Resistance to BRAF inhibitors involves dynamic RAF kinase switching leading to reactivation of the MAPK pathway and activation of receptor tyrosine kinases, which promote survival of the resistant cells.
+We have developed pre-clinical models that show how melanoma gains resistance to BRAF, MEK, and the combination of both inhibitors.
+Using these models, we have demonstrated that melanoma cells treated with RAF inhibitors bypass the effects of the drugs by activating alternative signaling pathways, including RTKs, PI3K/mTOR and STAT3.

 As melanoma is a highly heterogeneous disease, multiple mechanisms of resistance are likely to arise in patients.
 We are using an array of biochemical and genetic approaches to identify additional mechanisms of resistance and testing combinations of different inhibitors targeting the resistant pathways.
 Our goal is to identify the best combination therapies that can overcome resistance to BRAF/MEK inhibitors and could move forward into clinical trials.